 There are pending lawsuits for and against the Company in various courts of law.
 The lawsuits are being handled by external legal counsel.
-The contingent liabilities in respect of pending litigations and claims amounted to N 379.182 million (2022: N539.091 million).
-No provision has been made in the financial statements for the claims.
+The contingent liabilities in respect of pending litigations and claims amounted to N430.962 million (2023: N 379.182 million).
+No provision has been made in these consolidated ans separate financial statements for the claims.
 In the opinion of the Directors and based on legal advice, the Group's liability is not likely to be significant.
 No case was decided against the company during the year.